coguardio/coguard-cli/README.md

 Finding and
 fixing misconfigurations and security vulnerabilities for IaC, devices, containers, cloud settings, and applications.
-Reduce the noise of CVE notifications and focus identifying and fixing vulnerabilities.
+Reduce the noise of CVE notifications and focus on small improvements for big wins.

 ## Table of Contents